Members of the Board

 Simona is a qualified attorney and member of the Bucharest Bar Association.
 She is currently a PhD researcher at Leiden University in international family law and children’s rights.
 Simona previously worked as a case lawyer at the European Court of Human Rights and lecturer at the University of Utrecht.
 She has an LL.B in Romanian law, an LL.M in Comparative Constitutional Law from the Central European University, Budapest, and an LL.M. in European Law from Radboud University, Nijmegen.
 She is the author of many scholarly articles and a contributor to the Handbook on European Law Relating to the Right of the Child, published by the EU Fundamental Rights Agency.

-Öncel is a qualified attorney, member of the Nicosia north Cyprus Bar Association and founding partner of Ledra Law Office. Öncel has an LL.B from Eastern Mediterranean University and an LL.M on Human Rights Law from City University London.
+Öncel is a qualified attorney, member of the Nicosia north Cyprus Bar Association and founding partner of Ledra Law Office. Öncel holds an LL.M on Human Rights Law from City University London.
 He is the author of various reports on human rights in northern Cyprus including reports on the rights of missing persons and their families, the rights of disabled persons, LGBT rights, the rights of refugees, as well as various publications on the reconciliation of the two communities in Cyprus.

 Anushka is an attorney admitted to practice in the state of New York.
 She holds both an LLB and LLM from the London School of Economics and most recently worked at the International Residual Mechanism for Criminal Tribunals in Arusha, Tanzania.
 Prior to this she worked with the Legal Representative for Victims in the case of The Prosecutor v.
 Uhuru Muigai Kenyatta before the International Criminal Court.